 And, finally, it’s intriguing to speculate on the role schizophrenia played in Anderson’s creative genius and spirituality.
 According to his daughter, Mary, his mental illness made him “cracked open, vulnerable and acutely receptive to everything that comes through the senses.”
 That’s a pretty accurate description of a religious mystic, many of whom balance on that fine edge between sanity and what the world sees as madness.

 If you get the chance to visit the Gulf Coast of Mississippi, go to the Walter Anderson Museum of Art and stand in the middle of the Little Room that has been moved in its entirety there.
-I’ve never been to the Sistine Chapel in Rome, but I have a sense that there’s a kinship between those two spaces made sacred by creative passion.
+I’ve been to the Sistine Chapel in Rome, and I think there’s a kinship between these two spaces made sacred by creative passion.
 Both serve as signposts to heaven.
 In Walter Anderson’s case, that heaven was populated by scuttling crabs and gliding herons, its air filled with the call of seagulls, the swish of marsh grasses and the rhythmic lullaby of waves.

 View Larger Map